 Peace Corps at UW-Madison

 The University of Wisconsin-Madison is proud of our long-standing and significant role in promoting Peace Corps on our campus.
 We are #1 in Peace Corps Volunteers for 2020 for the 4th year in a row, and always in the top tier.
 Since 1961, nearly 3,300 University of Wisconsin-Madison graduates have put their education and experience to work around the world in the areas of education, health, environment, community and economic development, agriculture, and youth in development.
-Currently there are 79 volunteers serving in ~40 countries.

 The state of Wisconsin has also made a notable contribution to the Peace Corps organization.
 In 2017, the city of Madison ranked No. 8 among metropolitan areas with the highest number of Peace Corps volunteers.
 Over 6,400 Wisconsinites have served in the Peace Corps since its creation in 1961.